martinferianc/EmbeddedSystems-EIE3/Coursework 1/src/master/README.md

 # Master program

-This is the applicaiton that is being run at the master.
-It creates a web server that is being updated based on the data which we read off the sensors.
-In addition it employs various algorithms to establish the connection between our board and the master computer/server.
+This code runs on the server side which is configured as the MQTT broker to receive the messages.
+It creates a web server which updates a website based on the data which is read from the accelerometer, clearly allowing a coach or other support personnel to identify when a player has suffered a trauma.
+The script contained within `main.py` handles the creation of the web sever and the MQTT server to listen to incoming messages from all of the connected players.

 ## Structure